pohlm01/master-thesis/2_preliminaries.typ

 Certificates have only a limited lifetime.
 Since 2020 Chrome and Apple enforce new certificates to be valid for at most 398 days @chrome_cert_lifetime @apple_cert_lifetime.
-Let's Encrypt, which is responsible for 57~% of all currently valid certificates, issues certificates for just 90 days @merkle_town @lets_encrypt_cert_lifetime.
+Let's Encrypt, which is responsible 57~% of all currently valid certificates, issues certificates for just 90 days @merkle_town @lets_encrypt_cert_lifetime.
 Let's Encrypt provides two reasons for their comparably short certificate lifetimes:

 + They want to limit the damage a miss issuance or key compromise can do.